Clinical Studies for People Either With or Without Diabetes

 Contact: If you are interested in learning more about the study, please contact Ana Maria Grizales at 617-309-4736 or email Ana.Grizales@joslin.harvard.edu

-Description: We are seeking study volunteers who have had a heart attack in the last 5 years to join a research study at the Joslin Diabetes Center to study if reducing inflammation with low-dose methotrexate, a very common anti-inflammatory drug, can lower the risk of having a second heart attack, a stroke, or dying from heart disease.
+Description: We are seeking study volunteers who have had a heart attack or been diagnosed with coronary heart disease in the last 5 years to join a research study at the Joslin Diabetes Center to study if reducing inflammation with low-dose methotrexate, a very common anti-inflammatory drug, can lower the risk of having future heart attacks, strokes, or dying from heart disease.
 This study will include taking methotrexate or placebo for around 3 years, and bimonthly visits with blood draws.
 Compensation for time and parking is provided.

 SUGAR MGH Study: Study to Understand the Genetics of the Acute Response to Metformin and Glipizide in Humans